Rakshitha-M-Rodrigo/macOS-High-Sierra-Recovery-HD/README.md

 Working Inside OS X Mavericks / OS X Yosemite / OS X El Capitan / macOS Sierra /macOS High Sierra.

+## You must disable the security SIP on your Mac or Hackintosh to use this App

+## You must have a working network connection (Even on the Installation)

 ## You need minimum (2 Gig USB) drive

-## You need Blank SSD for Install macOS High Sierra
+## You need Blank SSD or HD for Install macOS High Sierra

 ## You need Install macOS High Sierra Beta.app (From Mac App Store)

-## Credit Apple, Clover Team, all HMF tester!
+## Credit Apple, Clover Team, all HMF tester :arcade33, rouletabosse, dionnode, mshdmus68, Bumbay, Iosecannnon2013, ricoc90, chris1111.

 ![Modular Image Creation](https://i11.servimg.com/u/f11/18/50/18/69/captur48.png)